Axway-University-1/apim-hands-on-labs/Dev-Day2-Lab-7A/README.md

 #### 3.3.1.
 Create a new **Authentication** policy

 We are going to isolate the identification part in an independent Policy.
-At the same time, you will test the reuse of policies.
+At the same time, you will understand how to reuse policies.

 We are therefore going to create a new policy named **Authentication**.
 This policy will authenticate the user using basic authentication (use of an identifier / password pair) when logging in.
 * Return to the **Policy Studio** interface